-When analyzing creative advertising, you should look for six key factors to determine whether or not the ad will make a significant impact.
+When analyzing creative print advertising, you should look for six key factors to determine whether or not the ad will make a significant impact and be as effective as possible.
 Let’s outline the rules of the formula.
 First, no category is more important than any other.
-Second, ads that consistently fill all six are considered great ads, but ads that fill just four of them need more work.
+Second, effective print ads that consistently fill all six are considered great ads, but ads that fill just four of them need more work.
 Third, a handy mnemonic can help you remember the six categories: SIMPLY.
 Now that you understand the formula, let’s look at each category in depth and try to understand what role it plays in the execution of great advertising.

 The communications strategy is the only strategy the creative advertising team concerns itself with.
 Sometimes the communications strategy is passed down from the client in the creative brief.
 Other times it’s developed internally by the creative team.
 In either case, the advertisement must clearly communicate the strategic message to be effective.

 Is the ad different enough to cut through the clutter?
 In high clutter media, like magazines and television, advertising needs to stand out in order to be effective.
 Does your ad pop off the page or the screen?
 But the right level of intrusiveness is a fine line.
 Anyone can make an intrusive TV spot.
 Just imagine a seizure-inducing array of lights and the steady whistle of a tea kettle.
 With an interruptive medium like advertising, we tread a fine line to be more intrusive than “excuse me” but less intrusive than “everybody look at me.”